lrayle/accessibility/README.md

 ## What this does

 `Accessibility.py` is a bit of the code for a fairly simple calculation behind my accessibilty model.
-Given data on land use and travel time between zones, it computes the accessibility scores for each zone.
+Given data on land use and travel time between zones, it computes the accessibility score for each zone.

 ### Input data